 - When will the USF PA Program’s first class begin?

-- How many applications does the School of Physician Assistant Studies receive each year?
+- How many applications does the Physician Assistant Program receive each year?

 The USF PA program has not gotten its first batch of applicants, but the PA schools in Florida receive between 7 and 15 applicants per available seat.
 Therefore it is a very competitive acceptance process.